-Food Scraps Put in Green Waste Bin To keep your food scraps out of the landfill, join SLO County’s FREE Residential Food Waste Program.
+Food Scraps Organic Bin To keep your food scraps out of the landfill, join SLO County’s FREE Residential Food Waste Program.
+OPEN THIS GREAT FLYER TO LEARN MORE Save the Food Campaign, and we encourage you to consider becoming a partner, or help spread the word.
+Save The Food is a national public service ad campaign in partnership with the Natural Resources Defense Council (NRDC) and the Ad Council.
+It’s the first public service ad campaign that strives to raise awareness about and change behaviors around wasted food.
+If you haven’t already, be sure to check out “The Extraordinary Life and Times of Strawberry” video on SaveTheFood.com.
+All the Save The Food campaign assets are free to download and use so please visit the Save The Food media kit for materials including website and social media content, posters, and community outreach materials.
+The Save The Food campaign continues to release new tools to help consumers reduce wasted food.
+Most recently this includes a new Save The Food “skill” on Amazon Alexa and the Guest-imator, which is a dinner party calculator that estimates how much food you need to keep your guests full and happy…but not more.
 Need more information?
 Check out ReFED at https://www.refed.com/?sort=economic-value-per-ton Compost It Adding food waste to a backyard compost pile diverts organic waste from ending up in a landfill.
-Items that cannot be composted include: dairy products, meat or fats, and oils.
-Find out more.
-Never Pour Hot Oil Down Drain Don’t pour hot oil or fat down the drain or straight into the trash.
+Items that cannot be composted include: dairy products, meat, or fats and oils.
+Find out more about backyard composting.
+Never Pour Hot Oil Down Drain Don’t pour hot oil or fat down the drain or straight into the garbage.
 Learn how to dispose of cooking oil or grease.
 Ways to Reduce Avoid Food Waste Be strategic about how you store and eat your produce.
 Vegetarian Times provides a great explanation of why some veggies and fruit go bad before others, and offers a handy chart to help you plan your week.
-A Detailed Meal Plan One way to avoid creating food waste is to create a detailed meal plan for the week and build a shopping list around that meal plan.
+Create a Detailed Meal Plan One way to reduce food waste is to create a detailed meal plan for the week and build a shopping list around that meal plan.
 This better ensures everything will get consumed.
-Check out this meal planner from Eureka Recycling.
+Check out this meal planner from SaveTheFood.com.
 How You Store It The shelves, drawers and doors of your refrigerator are designed to hold different types of foods.
-When food is stored as intended, it will last longer and save you money from another trip to the store.
-Find out more.
+When food is stored as intended, it will last longer and save you an extra trip to the store.
+Learn more about proper fridge organization.
 Ways to Reuse Donate to a Food Bank Consider donating unused food to families in need.
 Food banks generally accept these items: non-perishable proteins, kids’ snacks, traditional holiday food, condiments and spices, personal hygiene products, as well as baby food, formula and diapers.
 Did You Know?
-The Impact of Food Waste According to the National Resources Defense Council, the United States invests much of its natural resources on growing food: 50 percent of land and 80 percent of fresh water in the United States is used for agriculture.
-Meanwhile, 40 percent of food in the United States is wasted: the average American wastes 10 times as much food as someone living in Southeast Asia.
-Learn more.
+The Impact of Food Waste According to this PDF fact sheet by the NRDC, the United States invests much of its natural resources on growing food: 50 percent of land and 80 percent of fresh water in the United States is used for agriculture.
+Meanwhile, 40 percent of food in the United States is wasted, and 41 million Americans live in food-insecure households.
 I Value Food: A Campaign to End Food Waste The Perfect Compost Recipe Can I Make My Compost Pile Break Down Faster?
 Your compost pile breaks down faster if you mix together the right amounts of green and brown material.
 Your brown to green ratio is based off of your carbon to nitrogen ratio: 25-30 parts carbon to one part nitrogen is ideal.
 Keep in mind that food or yard waste all have different C:N ratios (shown here).
 Don’t get out your calculator for these ratios, instead just eyeball how much you put into the compost pile.